-At December 31, 2021, the Company has certain monetary items denominated in United States dollars.
-Based on these net exposures, a 10% appreciation or depreciation of the Canadian dollar against the United States dollar would result in an increase or decrease of \$46,257 in the Company's net loss.
+As at March 31, 2022, the Company has certain monetary items denominated in United States dollars.
+Based on these net exposures, a 10% appreciation or depreciation of the Canadian dollar against the United States dollar would result in an increase or decrease of approximately \$10,700 in the Company's net loss.